gorkemturkut57/E_Commerce/README.md

 Feel free to contribute by adding new features or optimizing existing queries.
 If you encounter any issues or have suggestions, please open an issue or pull request.

 ---

-Make sure to replace `https://github.com/yourusername/ecommerce-sql-database.git` with the actual URL of your GitHub repository.
-If you have additional notes or need to include specific requirements, feel free to customize the README file to fit your project's needs.